 Consent: Sexual Assault v.
 Spousal Rape

-- Marriage.
-Marriage is a defense to spousal rape in Nevada unless force or threats of force were used.
-So as long as the prosecution cannot show that you resorted to battery or threats of battery to have sex with your spouse, then the charges should be dismissed.
+- You were married.
+Marriage is arguably a defense to spousal rape in Nevada unless force or threats of force were used.
+So as long as the prosecution cannot show that you resorted to battery or threats of battery to have sex with your spouse, then the charges could be dismissed.

-- No sex.
+- No sex occurred.
 You should not be convicted of spousal rape in Las Vegas if the prosecution cannot prove that a sexual act took place.
+Since there is often no evidence one way or another, the D.A. may be forced to drop the case.

-- False accusations.
-Unfortunately it is typical for wives or husbands to accuse their partners of spousal rape because they are angry, jealous, vengeful, or to get a leg up in child custody or divorce proceedings.
-But as long as the state cannot show that the defendant used force (or threats of force) to have sex with the victim, then charges for sexual assault on a spouse in Nevada should be dropped.2
+- The accusations are false.
+It is typical for wives or husbands to accuse their partners of spousal rape because they are angry, jealous, vengeful, or trying to get a leg up in child custody or divorce proceedings.
+As long as the state cannot show that you used force (or threats of force) to have sex with your spouse, then any spousal rape charges could be dropped.2

-3. What are the penalties for spousal rape?
+3. What are the penalties for sexual assault of a spouse?

 - life in Nevada State prison without the possibility of parole, or